dennokorir/project-mining-twitter/README.md

 ------------

-The twitter metrics is used to search for tweets by user or search phrase perform a word frequency analysis.
+The twitter metrics is used to search for tweets by user or search phrase and perform a word frequency analysis.
 The results are printed to your shell ranking from most common.
 It also includes an optional sentiment analysis of search results